NEXT >>

 by Public User

-In his inaugural address John F. Kennendy said ask not what your country can do for you.
+In his inaugural address John F. Kennedy said ask not what your country can do for you.
 Ask what you can do for your country.

 .